kalispera/DNA.css/Readme.md

   color: var(--light);
 }
 ```
-As you have the knowledge about your main color, your have to decide if the color in the hero area is light or dark.
+Because you have the knowledge about your main color, you have to decide if the color in the hero area is light or dark.